Aze543/Aze543/README.md

 ## 👋 Hi, I'm Aze

-Aspiring **Software Dev**.
+Aspiring **Software Dev**.<br>
-A student that somewhat like building small projects, learning modern technologies while trying to be sane.<br>
+A student that somewhat like building small projects, learning modern technologies while trying to be sane.

 ---